sachnaror/django-nextjs-app/README.md

 ## API Documentation

-API documentation is done using swagger.
-Visit `/swagger` for API documentation.
+API documentation will be in swagger.
+You can view it in `/swagger` for API documentation soon once we start on APIs.

 ## Technologies used